perpetualintelligence/docs/docfx_project/articles/pi-cli/framework.md

 The pi-cli framework is hosting agnostic, meaning no hosting limitations at all.
 Application authors can host their CLI apps, terminals, or servers on their self-hosting environment, use a managed-hosting environment, or rely on a third party to provide a hosting environment.
 You can configure your server and provide your self-hosting implementations for stores and host in an environment of your choice, e.g., Windows, Linux, macOS, Docker, Kubernetes, etc.

 # Deployment
-With pi-cli, you build deployment agnostic secured CLI applications and services, test them in local environments and deploy the production apps and services on-premise, cloud (public, private, or government), or hybrid.
+With pi-cli, you build deployment agnostic secured CLI terminals and services, test them in local environments and deploy the production apps and services on-premise, cloud (public, private, or government), or hybrid.
 You can also automate the deployment of your apps and services as portable, self-sufficient containers that can run on the cloud or on-premises.

 ## Public Client CLI Terminals

 ## Server Deployed CLI Terminals

 # Concepts & Code